 Research shows that your body can adapt to a consistent time and that cardio workouts in the morning kick-start your metabolism whereas short burst exercises like squats may be best left for evenings.
 However, as long as you fit them in before 9PM (when your body begins to shut down in preparation for sleep), you should be okay and benefit from simply fitting them in.

-Truth be told the best time is both always and never; you dread it but after you drag yourself there you won’t regret it (unless you get followed home by a bear-like man, I’m simply speaking from experience).
+Truth be told the best time is both always and never; you dread it but after you drag yourself there you won’t regret it.

 Just listen to your natural body clock and make sure to fit the workout in.
 Circadian rhythm is influenced by the Earth’s daily rotation which influences bodily functions such as blood pressure, heart rate and hormone levels.